TRAPS Recreational Therapy Branch ATRA Chapter

 If you have not declared a branch affiliation as a TRAPS member, do so now!
 Identifying a branch that meets your needs and interests as a member will allow you to have the inside scoop on important happenings related to your field or specialty.

-Branch Chair –Shelby Sharpe
+Branch Chair – Dr. Shelby Sharpe

 Shelby Sharpe is currently faculty at Texas State University teaching recreational therapy courses and coordinating internships for graduate and undergraduate RT students.
 She obtained her Ph.D. at Oklahoma State University, has her master’s in public administration from Northeastern University, and earned her bachelor’s in recreational therapy at Texas State.
 Shelby has been a recreational therapist for 12 year.
 Shelby is excited to share her knowledge and assist in facilitating growth within the profession.